 Ecommerce businesses can also be categorized according to where the products are sold online.
 There are a few different options:

-- Social commerce – A newer form of ecommerce is referred to as social selling.
-This involves selling products and services through social media platforms.
+- Social Commerce – Social selling involves selling products and services through social media platforms.
 Facebook, Instagram, and Snapchat all allow customers to cash out right on the platform.

 Multichannel and Omnichannel Selling